jangler/oracles-randomizer/doc/ages_hard_guide.md

 - Pass through the rock on the west side of Lynna City by switching with the Octorok.
-Clipping slightly into the fence tiles makes it slightly easier, Using scent seeds to attract the Octorok makes it faster.
+Clipping slightly into the fence tiles makes it slightly easier, using scent seeds to attract the Octorok makes it faster.
   [[Video]](https://streamable.com/3r6uv)